CarliJoy/django-pint/README.md

 data in a database, you could invalidate your data!
 So be sure you know what you are doing!
 Still only adding units should be okay.

+# Set Up Local Testing
+As SQL Lite is not very script in handling types we use Postgres for testing.
+This will bring up some possible pitfalls using proper databases.
+To get the test running please install `postgresql` on your OS.
+You need to have `psycopg2-binary` installed (see `tox.ini` for further requirements) and a user with the proper permissions set.
+See `before_script` of `.travis.yml` for an example on HowTo set it up.

+You can also use you local credentials by creating a `tests/local.py` file.
+See `test/conftest.py` for a description.